 Participating in twinning projects

-Twinning can be classical, lasting for 24 months, or more short-term (Twinning Light), which lasts up to six months, occasionally eight months.
+Twinning can be classical, lasting between 12-36 months, or short-term (Twinning Light), which lasts up to eight months, occasionally 10 months.

 Usually many offers are submitted for each project and the best among them is chosen.
 Projects are often carried out by many member states in what is called a Twinning Consortium.
 Twinning Consortiums that bring together “old” and “new” member states are especially encouraged, since the “older” member states have long-term experience in leading twinning projects and the members that have joined since 2004 can offer experts with fresh experience in building up new institutions.

 European Union member states contribute to projects by sending a group of short-term or long-term experts to the beneficiary country.
 Every project has at least one long-term expert (the Resident Twinning Advisor or RTA) and a Project Leader.
 The Project Leader is responsible for the general leadership and direction of the project.
 The RTA is sent from an institution in the public sector or with public sector involvement in the member state – called mandated bodies – to work full-time in the equivalent institution in the beneficiary country (usually a ministry) for twelve months.
 Private sector experts cannot be used in projects.
 In addition to sending the RTA, visits by other specialists necessary for achieving the goal of the project are arranged.
 The visits are carefully planned and timed.
 Within the framework of a twinning project it is possible to finance political consultations (including legislative drafting, advising on the organisational aspect, increasing awareness, etc.), trainings, study trips, and internships.
-All of these activities, the eligibility of expenses for carrying out a twinning project, and other necessary procedural regulations can be found in the Twinning Reference Manual (Twinning Manual 2017 (PDF)).
+All of these activities, the eligibility of expenses for carrying out a twinning project, and other necessary procedural regulations can be found in the Twinning Manual 2017, update in 2018 (PDF) and the Twinning Manual 2017, update in 2020 (valid from 25.09.2020).
+(PDF)

 Benefits of twinning projects: